 Darcy Wronkiewicz, CD(DONA) (Certified Doula), CLEC (Certified Lactation Educator & Counselor)

-Lactation Specialist/Core Class Facilitator
+Lactation Specialist and Core Class Facilitator

 Darcy Wronkiewicz has been serving families in the Ventura and Santa Barbara areas since 2009, providing breastfeeding support and education as well as birth doula services.
 Darcy’s foundational belief in her work is that loving support makes a significant difference in how competently and confidently parents of newborn babies approach their new role.